harmen91/mojo-dot-fish/README.md

 https://github.com/harmen91/mojo-dot-fish.git
 ```

-2. create .env file with one line, choose a different port:
+2. create .env file in the root of the project with one line (change port number):

 ```
 PHP_PORT=1234